yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Machine_Learning/neo.rst

       outScaleF2Q = 255.0
       outIsNCHW = 1
   ./do_tidl4.sh  <artifact_folder>

+For more information about running examples of Neo-Ai-DLR with TIDL, please refer to `Neo-ai-dlr Texas Instruments branch in github <https://github.com/TexasInstruments/neo-ai-dlr/tree/dev/examples/tidl>`__.

 - tests folder: contains examples of Neo runtime for ARM cores, which can run on any Sitara device.
 Go to folder python/integration and run the example (http_proxy